ryanmasondavies/Transcript/README.md

       	+testSuiteDidStop: should forward to active reporter's -suiteDidEnd:
     TSCObserverSpecification ended.

 Libraries may provide additional support by implementing their own reporters.
-[Specify](http://github.com/rdavies/Specify.git) is an example one such library.

 Installation
 ------------